Wagonteamster Book Order Click Here

 The motive force for the wagon was originally four Percheron horses: Joyce, Deedee, Dolly and Doc.
 Percherons are one prominent large draft horse breeds in the United States.
 Other large draft breeds are Belgians, Clydesdales, Suffolk Punches and Shires.

-Team #2 - Trip #2
+Team #2 4/09 to 9/09 - Trip #2

-After trip #2, I got Doc back, whom I originally thought couldn’t pull anymore.
+After trip #2, I got Doc back, whom I originally thought couldn€’t pull anymore.
 He was adopted out, then later returned to me.
 Along with Doc, I have the two Belgians.
-Usually I drive 2 horses and rest the third as he is ‘pony-ed’ behind the trailer.
+Usually I drive 2 horses and rest the third as he is pony-ed behind the trailer.

 About half the people in the world want to be free of bills and a daily grind, I’m one of them.
 My dream is to travel freely about the country, seeing new places and meeting new people.
 It’s hard to take the steps necessary to live a freedom type lifestyle.
 It’s hard to separate yourself from your security and material belongings and move completely out of your comfort zone.
 However, if you’re determined enough it can be done.
-Sometimes life hands you a “Do-Over” - a window in your life where you can do everything over, exactly like you want.
+Sometimes life hands you a Do-Over - a window in your life where you can do everything over, exactly like you want.
 That’s what I’m doing.

 Deedee